Git Ops Workshop

 from your owngit repository

-to your development cluster. - You'll be able to deploy applications using
+to your development cluster. - You'll be able to use

 kubectl